h-yung/tweet-getter-analyzer/README.md

 - ["Platform node has already been set.
 Overwriting the platform with…cpu backend was already registered"](https://discuss.tensorflow.org/t/platform-node-has-already-been-set-overwriting-the-platform-with-cpu-backend-was-already-registered/4978)
 - Tinkering too long = CORS problems start up again? ....
 - Would be good to finish learning Python!
+- CanvasJS for React: If there is only 1 data series, it bewilderingly displays each point with a different color.
+If there are >=2 data series, each data series receives a consistent color treatment.

 ## Resources and reference